This website

 Plans for the future

-I don't really have specific plans for the site.
+I don’t really have specific plans for the site.
 I like having a place to try out new ideas with low stakes and it will continue to be used for that purpose.
-I will also use the site to improve my writing, which like all skills, require practice.
+I will also use the site to improve my writing, which, like all skills, requires practice.